 - Are the data collected and assembled in a competent manner, reflecting best practices of the profession?

 - Is a good faith effort made to characterize the data quality in terms of accuracy and completeness?

 - Are data quality information presented in such a way that a reasonable person could be expected to gauge the appropriateness of the data for a particular purpose?

 - Are nationally accepted data formats for metadata standards followed?

 - Are the standards implemented in a reasonable and competent manner?

 GIS is a major component of government operations around the world at the local, provincial, and national levels.
 Accordingly, GIS professionals can get caught up in political struggles where the legal system gets involved.

-Rebekah Jones, a geographic information systems manager at the Florida Department of Health, was reputedly fired in May of 2020 during the COVID epidemic for creating a web dashboard that showed most of the state's counties failing to meet the criteria for a reopening that was being planned by the state's governor.
+Rebekah Jones, a geographic information systems manager at the Florida Department of Health, was fired in May of 2020 during the COVID epidemic after she refused to change the tabulating methodology behind the state's Covid web dashboard to artificially deflate the county testing positivity rates so the counties would meet the criteria for a reopening that was being planned by the state's governor.
 (Wamsley 2020).
 She created her own website to display the data, but her home was subsequently raided by state police during an investigation into (possibly unrelated) unauthorized access to the department servers (Melendez 2020).